New-look Reds rally for 5-3 win over Pirates on Dietrich HR

 Pittsburgh’s Jung Ho Kang singled home a pair of runs in the sixth, an early return on the $3 million, one-year deal he signed last November.

-The Pirates open the season with a depleted outfield.
-Right fielder Gregory Polanco is recovering from shoulder surgery, and fill-in Lonnie Chisenhall went on the injury list pregame with a broken right index finger.
+The Pirates opened the season with a depleted outfield.
+Right fielder Gregory Polanco is recovering from shoulder surgery, and fill-in Lonnie Chisenhall went on the injury list before the game with a broken right index finger.
 Adding to the problems, center fielder Starling Marte was a late scratch from the lineup because of a migraine.

 TRAINER’S ROOM

-Pirates: In addition to Chisenhall, the Pirates put fifth-starter Jordan Lyles (sore right side), C Elias Diaz (virus), RH Dovydas Neverauskas (oblique) and OF Jose Osuna (neck) on the injury list.
-They also moved RH Edgar Santana (Tommy John surgery) to the 60-day list.
+Pirates: In addition to Chisenhall, the Pirates put fifth starter Jordan Lyles (sore right side), C Elias Diaz (virus), RHP Dovydas Neverauskas (oblique) and OF Jose Osuna (neck) on the injury list.
+They also moved RHP Edgar Santana (Tommy John surgery) to the 60-day injured list.

-Reds: Put INF Alex Blandino, 2B Scooter Gennett and LH Alex Wood on the 10-day injury list.
+Reds: Put INF Alex Blandino, 2B Scooter Gennett and LHP Alex Wood on the 10-day injury list.

 UP NEXT

-Pirates: After an off-day Friday, Trevor Williams (14-10) tried to build upon his second-half success last season.
+Pirates: After an off day Friday, Trevor Williams (14-10) tries to build upon his second-half success last season.
 His 1.38 ERA after the All-Star break was second-best in the majors behind Tampa Bay’s Blake Snell (1.17).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports